-- a) A Telecommunications Preconsultation Application (Precon) with the necessary review fee and materials for internal circulation and review in accordance with the requirements of Section 4.01; and - b) A formal Telecommunications Facility Concurrence Application (Application) with the necessary review fees and supplementary materials identified through Precon for the purposes of receiving municipal concurrence in accordance with the requirements of Section 4.02.
+- a) A Telecommunications Preconsultation Application (Precon) with the necessary review fee and materials for internal circulation and review (in accordance with the requirements of Section 4.01); and - b) A formal Telecommunications Facility review Concurrence a Application (Application) with the necessary review fees and supplementary materials identified through the Preconsultation Precon for the purposes of receiving municipal concurrence with the proposal (in accordance with the requirements of Section 4.02).

-Planning staff will circulate the Precon submission materials to the Precon Committee in accordance with Section 4.01 of this Policy.
-Upon completion of the review, staff will provide to the Proponent a list of submission requirements (typically this will consist of a final Precon report with attached checklist), along with any preliminary comments to be addressed as part of a formal Application.
+Planning staff will circulate the Preconsultation Application submission materials to the Preconsultation Committee in accordance with Section 4.01 of this Policy, and Upon completion of the review, staff will provide to the Proponent a list of submission requirements (typically this will consist of a final Precon report with attached checklist), along with any preliminary comments to be addressed as part of a formal Telecommunications Facility review a Application.
 This report will identify if the proposal has or has not addressed all the locational criteria based on Section 2.02 below.
-Upon receiving the final report, the Proponent may prepare and submit the formal Application package.
+Upon receiving the final report, the Proponent may prepare and submit the formal Telecommunications Facility review a Application package upon receipt of the identified submission requirements (typically this will consist of a final Preconsultation Report with attached checklist).

 If no locational issues are identified in the final Precon report, no further internal or external agency circulation will be required.
-However, if the report identifies any non-compliant locational issues, the Proponent will need to provide an updated proposal addressing the locational criteria under Section 2.02 below, and/or to provide additional rationale for consideration.
-Planning staff will then circulate the Application to City Departments and relevant external agencies in accordance with Section 4.02 of this Policy to ensure any identified issues have been addressed.
+However, if the report identifies any noncompliant locational issues, the Proponent will need to provide an updated proposal addressing the locational criteria under Section 2.02 below, and/or to provide additional rationale for consideration.
+Planning staff will then circulate the Telecommunications Facility review aApplication to City dDepartments and relevant external agencies in accordance with Section 4.02 of this Policy to ensure any identified issues have been addressed.

 Upon completion of the review process (Sections 4.02 and 4.03 together), the City will provide a letter to ISED Canada and the Proponent identifying either concurrence of the proposal (with a list of conditions), or alternatively, non-concurrence with the proposal.

-Should the City and the Proponent not be able to reach consensus on a proposal (nonconcurrence), ISED Canada may intervene in an attempt to settle the impasse.
+Should the City and the pproponent not be able to reach consensus on a proposal (non-concurrence), ISED Canada may intervene in an attempt to settle the impasse.